How To Write Lean Code

 Critical scenarios are rare and the programmer must only then take steps to guarantee that such bugs don't occur.
 In the cases above, the programmer should never allow files to be deleted or overwritten when receiving an empty text / string input parameter.
 Also, in general, in such cases, the programmer should explicitly check that a flag field in the input parameter object indicates the validity of the object's state; this flag must be explicitly set only after all the preparation steps have been completed.
 Considering that empty texts / strings and the integer 0 are never used as valid file names or database IDs, they can be safely used to initialize fields from empty objects, since they will not cause a program to do anything destructive with them.

-In the end, this pattern also requires a heavy discipline (for the programmers), as described bellow:
+In the end, this pattern also requires a heavy discipline (for the programmers), as described below:

 Conversion of an invalid state to a valid state